alikerr/grex-docs/content/english/software/containers.md

 weight: 1600
 linkTitle: "Containers"
 title: "Containers for Software"
-description: "Everything you need to know before to use containers and singularity."
+description: "Everything you need to know before to use Singularity containers"
 categories: ["Software", "Applications"]
-#tags: ["Configuration"]
+tags: ["Containers", "Singularity", "Docker", "Podman"]
 ---

 ## Introduction
 ---

-Linux Containers are means to isolate software dependencies from the base Linux operating system.
-On Grex, we support the [Singularity](https://sylabs.io/guides/3.5/user-guide/) container system, now developed by a company called SyLabs.
-Several other Linux container engines exist, most notably [Docker](https://www.docker.com) which is a very popular tool in DevOps community.
-Presently Docker containers cannot be directly supported on shared HPC systems like Grex.
-However, with help of Singularity, it is possible to run Docker images from [DockerHub](https://hub.docker.com/), as well as native Singularity images from other repositories, such as [SingularityHub](https://singularity-hub.org/) and [SyLabsCloud](https://cloud.sylabs.io/home).
+Linux Containers are means to isolate software dependencies from the base Linux operating system (OS).
+Several different Linux container engines exist, most notably [Docker](https://www.docker.com) which was first to emerge as the most popular tool in the DevOps community.

+Since then, a lot of work had been done by major Linux players like Google, RedHat and others to develop an open standard for container runtimes, which developed based on Docker, [OCI](https://opencontainers.org/).

+There are HPC-specific container engines/runtimes that offer similar or equivalent functionality but allow for easier integration with shared Linux HPC systems.
+At the time of writing, the most widely used is the [Singularity](https://sylabs.io/guides/3.11/user-guide/) container system, developed by a company called SyLabs, and its fork, a Linux Foundation project called [Apptainer](https://apptainer.org/).
+They are [compatible](https://apptainer.org/docs/user/latest/singularity_compatibility.html) with each other.
+Singularity/Apptainer provides functionality for running most Docker images by converting them to the Singularity Image format (SIF).
+However, Singularity/Apptainer own format is [not completely OCI-compatible](https://apptainer.org/docs/user/latest/docker_and_oci.html#differences-and-limitations-vs-docker), so there exists Docker images that would not work properly.

+Finally, recent developments in Linux Kernel namespaces allowed to happen such projects as "rootless Docker" and "rootless [Podman](https://podman.io)" which are more suitable for HPC systems than the original Docker implementation which requires privileged access to the Linux system.

+On Grex, Sylabs Singularity-CE is supported on local SBEnv software stack, while Apptainer is supported as part of the ComputeCanada/Alliance CCEnv stack.
+At the time of writing, these engines can be used largely interchangeably.

+{{< alert type="info" >}}
+ __New:__ There is also support for rootless Podman on Grex, for the use cases that require full OCI-compatibility.
+{{< /alert >}}

-## Using Singularity on Grex
+## Using Singularity from SBEnv on Grex
 ---

+A brief introduction on [getting started with Singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html) can be useful to get started.
+You will not need to install Singularity on Grex since it is already provided as a module.

 Start with __module spider singularity__; it will list the current version.
 Due to the nature of container runtime environments, we update Singularity regularly, so the installed version is usually the latest one.
 Load the module (in the default Grex environment) by the following command: